We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 FAQs

 Start by deciding on your budget.
-Some people happily spend hundreds on a toothbrush that they’ll use for ten or more years.
-Others might want something that’s a little easier on the wallet.
+Some people happily spend hundreds on a toothbrush they’ll use for 10 or more years.
+Others might want something a little easier on the wallet.
 Afterward, consider the sensitivity of your teeth and gums.
-A model with a single speed and intensity might work well if your mouth isn’t overly sensitive.
+A single speed and intensity model might work well if your mouth isn’t overly sensitive.
 However, sensitive teeth and gums may require specialized lower settings that only come with more expensive brushes.
-Finally, consider the kind of action’s you want—oscillation, vibration, or both.
+Finally, consider the kind of action you want—oscillation, vibration, or both.
 Both work equally well, but some people prefer one over the other.

 The best way to remove and keep tartar from forming is to go to the dentist for regular cleanings.
 Then, brush your teeth twice a day and floss once a day.
 Good oral hygiene prevents tartar from forming in the first place, so it doesn’t need removal by you or the dentist.
 Most home remedies for tartar removal will just as easily damage your gums and enamel as remove tartar.
 We recommend regular dental visits paired with consistent tooth care at home.

-Electric toothbrushes can damage teeth in the same way a manual toothbrush can, though they are no more likely to damage teeth than their manual counterparts.
-Bristles that are too stiff can damage enamel or irritate the gums.
-Over-aggressive brushing with an electric toothbrush can also damage teeth and gums in just the same way that manual brushing can.
-However, the timers on many electric toothbrushes are designed to counteract this, by reminding you to move on to the next quadrant.
+Electric toothbrushes can damage teeth the same way a manual toothbrush can, though they are no longer more likely to damage teeth than their manual counterparts.
+Bristles that are too stiff can damage the enamel or irritate the gums.
+Over-aggressive brushing with an electric toothbrush can also damage teeth and gums in the same way manual brushing can.
+However, the timers on many electric toothbrushes are designed to counteract this by reminding you to move on to the next quadrant.

 Final thoughts on the best electric toothbrushes

-The Philips Sonicare ProtectiveClean 6100 Electric Toothbrush offers one of the best mixes of features and functionality.
-It’s got just enough extras to give you options, but isn’t so loaded with features that you feel like you’re waving a magic wand in your mouth.
+The Philips Sonicare ProtectiveClean 6100 Electric Toothbrush offers the best mix of features and functionality.
+It’s got just enough extras to give you options but isn’t so loaded with features that you feel like you’re waving a magic wand in your mouth.
 If you want an upgrade that cuts down on bathroom appliances, the Waterpik Sonic-Fusion Professional Flossing Electric Toothbrush brushes, flosses, and applies mouthwash.
-It does have a higher price point and a storage commitment, but makes up for it by doing an excellent job at providing all-in-one home tooth care.
+It has a higher price point and a storage commitment but makes up for it by excelling at providing all-in-one home tooth care.